 2. Check out your cash flow situation:

-As it is you who have to arrange income for them, so you need to have thorough understanding of your financials.
-This will help you in figuring out the grey areas where you can make some adjustment for betterment of your parents.
+As it is you who may have to arrange income for them (from your own sources), so you need to have a thorough understanding of your financials.
+This will help you in figuring out the grey areas where you can make some adjustments for the betterment of your old age parents.
 You have to dig deep into your cash flows.

 A) Note down each and every expense, your discretionary / Non-discretionary spending.

-B) Family expenses, expenses on self, on child etc.
+B) Family expenses, expenses on self, on your children, etc.

 C) Demarcate your expenses based on your needs and wants.

-D) Also determine the productivity of your expenses.
-For e.g. there may be some insurance policies which you are continuing just to please someone who can be your friend, neighbor , banker etc. And you know that this policy neither suits your investment requirement nor insurance goal, so this makes the insurance premiums a non-productive spending.
+D) Also, determine the productivity of your expenses.
+For e.g. there may be some insurance policies which you are continuing just to please someone who can be your friend, neighbor, banker, etc. And you also know that this policy neither suits your investment requirement nor insurance goal, so this makes the insurance premiums non-productive spending.